libertychurchuk/libertychurchuk.github.io/covid-19/index.md

 We are continuing to monitor [government guidelines](https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response) on how people can gather.

-We want to honour what is being said while also understanding what are suggestions and what is law.
+We want to honour what is being said, whilst also understanding what are suggestions and what is law.
 So the information below is subject to change as the government may decide to implement further restrictions on gatherings in the coming days.

 ## Information for the coming week